-- name (string) the name of this group - matches (default None) list of Match objects whose windows will be assigned to this group - exclusive (boolean) when other apps are started in this group, should we allow them here or not? - spawn (string or list of strings) this will be exec() d when the group is created, you can pass either a program name or a list of programs to exec() - layout (string) the default layout for this group (e.g. 'max' or 'stack') - layouts (list) the group layouts list overriding global layouts - persist (boolean) should this group stay alive with no member windows? - init (boolean) is this group alive when qtile starts? - position (int) group position libqtile.dgroups.simple_key_binder(mod, keynames=None)

-Bind keys to mod+group position or to the keys specified as second argument.
+• name (string) - the name of this group

+- matches (default None) list of Match objects whose windows will be assigned to this group - exclusive (boolean) when other apps are started in this group, should we allow them here or not? - spawn (string) this will be exec() d when the group is created - layout (string) the default layout for this group (e.g. 'max' or 'stack') - layouts (list) the group layouts list overriding global layouts - persist (boolean) should this group stay alive with no member windows? - init (boolean) is this group alive when quile starts? - position (int) group position libqtile.dgroups.simple\key\binder(mod, keynames=None) Bind keys to mod+group position or to the keys specified as second argument.

 '''

 from libqtile.config import Group, Match

 groups = [

 Group("a"),

 Group("b"),

 Group("c", matches=[Match(wm_class=["Firefox"])]),

 ]

-allow mod3+1 through mod3+0 to bind to groups; if you bind your groups by hand in your config, you don't need to do this. from libqtile.dgroups import simple_key_binder dgroups_key_binder = simple_key_binder("mod3") '''
+allow mod3+1 through mod3+0 to bind to groups; if you bind your groups

+by hand in your config, you don't need to do this.

+from libqtile.dgroups import simple_key_binder

+dgroups_key_binder = simple_key_binder("mod3")

+'''